SoftSimu/SymPhas/README.md

 ### Advanced Installation

 When configuring *SymPhas*, providing the variable `COMBINE_SHARED` set to true to the CMake invocation, a shared library called `symphas_all` will be created which **combines all the modules** built for that configuration.
 This is useful when compiling a driver file with `g++`, so that only a single _SymPhas_ library needs to be provided to the command line.
-The disadvantage is that the compile time will be increased.
+This will result in increased compile time.

 The following is a list of all CMake cache variables used for configuring *SymPhas*.

-- `MODEL_CALL_FUNCTION` A function templated on the specialized model type.
+- `MODEL_CALL_FUNCTION` Specifies the name of a function templated on the specialized model type.
 When models are associated with string names (see `LINK_WITH_NAME` in the documentation for details), selecting a model will invoke this function with the concrete model type passed as a template parameter.
 The full usage of this parameter is described in the documentation.
 Empty by default.

   > Models **cannot** be associated or selected by string names in an installation that does not have `MODEL_CALL_FUNCTION` configured.